Toward Stakeholder Understanding of Product Sensitivities & Uncertainties

 Irenea Lodangco, University of Oklahoma

-John Neilson-Gammon, Texas A&M University
+John Nielson-Gammon, Texas A&M University

 Joseph Ripberger, University of Oklahoma